William Byron dominates NASCAR's first road course race of season, wins at COTA | TSN

 Byron dominates NASCAR's first road course race of season, wins at COTA

+“Everyone is too good, and that car (was) too close,” Byron said.

+A self-taught racer who used computer equipment to hone his skills, Byron earned career win No. 12 and his second on a road course.

-The Circuit of the Americas, a track built for Formula One, has been the opening road course race for NASCAR each of the last four seasons.
+The Circuit of the Americas, a track built for Formula One, has been the first road course for NASCAR each of the last four seasons.
 And unlike the crash-filled triple-overtime race of 2023, Sunday's race was mostly incident free as Byron made easy work of the field.

 Byron led 23 laps of the first two stages, but found himself quickly dropped to third at the start of the final stage as Ross Chastain, who won at COTA in 2022, jumped to the front.